wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 In order to safely use Protobuf serializations on the web, it is important to ensure that they are not interpreted as another document type, such as JavaScript: we recommend base64-encoding binary Protobuf responses whenever possible to prevent parsing as active content.
 Servers should generally follow the advice of {{RFC9205}} to prevent content sniffing for all binary formats.

 Further, when using JSON serializations it is important that it is clear to browsers that the content is pure JSON, so that they can inhibit Cross-Site Script Inclusion or side-channel attacks using techniques such as Cross-Origin Read Blocking ({{CORB}}).
-Per {{RFC6839}}, pure JSON content is indicated by a `+json` subtype suffix (see also {{MIMESNIFF}}); so when serializing Protobuf content to JSON, users MUST use the `application/protobuf+json` MIME type.
+Per {{RFC6839}}, pure JSON content is indicated by a `+json` subtype suffix (see also {{MIMESNIFF}}); so when serializing Protobuf content to JSON, users MUST use the `application/protobuf+json` media type.
 When using JSON, `charset` can prevent certain encoding confusion attacks so users should specify it for all JSON encodings.

 In the {{Any}} type there is technically a link, which was intended to be dereferenced to obtain schemas for a given type; however this is not supported by widely used Protobuf implementations.